lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Within *PARM.lammps*, the *mass* and *pair_coeff* of atoms of type 8 and 9 are for water, while those of atoms type 1 to 7 are for the PEG molecule.
-Similarly, the *bond_coeff 6* and
+    Within *PARM.lammps*, the *mass* and *pair_coeff* of atoms of types 8 and 9 are for water and the atoms of types 1 to 7 are for the polymer molecule.
+Similarly, the *bond_coeff 7* and
-    *angle_coeff 15* are for water, while all the other parameters are for the PEG.
+    *angle_coeff 8* are for water, while all the other parameters are for the polymer.

 ..  container:: justify

     Let us create water molecules.
-To do so, let us define what a water molecule is using a molecule *template* called *H2O-SPCFw.mol*, and then randomly create 350 molecules.
+To do so, let us define what a water molecule is using a molecule *template* called *H2O-SPCFw.mol*, and then randomly create 1050 molecules.
     Add the following lines into *input.lammps*:

 ..  code-block:: lammps

     molecule h2omol H2O-SPCFw.mol
-    create_atoms 0 random 350 45615 NULL mol &
+    create_atoms 0 random 1050 87910 NULL mol &
-        h2omol 14756 overlap 1 maxtry 50
+        h2omol 454756 overlap 1.0 maxtry 50

 ..  container:: justify